 The field of performing arts is a blanket term for all forms of performance, including dance, theater and music.
 Studies include academic pursuits, such as histories and theories, as well as technical training in a variety of performance styles.

-Top Bachelor Programs in Performing Arts in New Zealand 2017/2018
+Top Bachelor Programs in Performing Arts in New Zealand 2018/2019

 Sharpen your musical talent with the guidance of our internationally acclaimed musicians and lecturers when you study a Bachelor of Music at Waikato.
-With countless opportunities for public performance and access to a world-class performing arts venue, you’ll be learning among the best. [+]
+With countless opportunities for public performance and access to a world-class performing arts venue, you’ll be learning from the best. [+]